sassoftware/viya4-monitoring-kubernetes/samples/tls/monitoring/README.md

 3. Create `$USER_DIR/monitoring/user.env`.
 Specify this value in the file:

-* `MON_TLS_ENABLE=true` - This flag modifies the deployment of Prometheus, Grafana, and AlertManager to be TLS-enabled.
+* `MON_TLS_ENABLE=true` - This flag modifies the deployment of Prometheus, Grafana, and Alertmanager to be TLS-enabled.

 4. Copy the sample TLS Helm user response file to your `USER_DIR`: